Risk Analyst/GIS Specialist

 - Provide incident analysis during consequence management operations, including for response and recovery

-- Conduct ongoing analysis of the risk for hazards that currently or could affect Maryland
+- Conduct ongoing analysis of the risk for all hazards that currently or could affect Maryland

 - Develop products that can be used to inform planning efforts

-- Support the NCR and Baltimore regions with risk analysis and data visualization
+- Support the National Capital and Baltimore Regions by providing analysis and data

 - Emergency and Disaster response and recovery operations as needed and/or assigned by agency Executive Director, Deputy Executive Director, Directors, or Operations Personnel